 The following is not legal advice but simply a description of some of the different methods that title can be held in real estate.
-If you need assistance simply contact me directly at firstname.lastname@example.org
+If you need assistance simply contact us directly at email@example.com

 A person may also be married but hold sole and separate property in their name only.
 Laws vary between states, some of which are community property states, and some of which are not.
-However, generally, a person may hold sole and separate title to property even if married if the property was owned prior to marriage, purchased from separately owned money, or inherited as sole ans separate property.
+However, generally, a person may hold sole and separate title to property even if married if the property was owned prior to marriage, purchased from separately owned money, or inherited as sole and separate property.
 A prenuptial agreement can also identify separate property.
 Even if property in marriage begins as sole and separate, it can become community or joint property if separate assets are mingled.
 For example, if the mortgage on a separate property is paid with community money, or if separate bank accounts are merged, the property can become community.
 If single, no further research may be necessary.
-However, if you are married and trying to keep title separate, you should consult an attorney with expertise on state laws for the state you reside in.
+However, if you are married and trying to keep the title separate, you should consult an attorney with expertise on state laws for the state you reside in.

 Another form of title vesting is community property, used only in community property states, many of which developed their laws with some Spanish influence, mostly in sun belt states.
 Community property is a form of joint ownership for marital assets in community property states.
 Any property acquired during marriage using marital assets is generally considered community property in these states.
 Community assets are owned 50% each.
 As mentioned above, property owned separately, prior to marriage, can also be converted to community property using a quitclaim deed.
 They can also be mingled, in some cases unintentionally, resulting in all or part of the formerly separate property to become community property.
 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states.

-Next, tenants in common is another way to hold title.
+Next, tenants in common is another way to hold titles.
 This is also an undivided interest in property among 2 or more parties, and parties can be added or removed using a quitclaim deed.
 The biggest difference between tenants in common and joint tenants is generally that there are no rights of survivorship.
 In other words, if one tenant in common dies, their interest passes on to their heirs, either by will, trust, or intestate (without a will).
 This form of title vesting is often useful for non-married investment partners in real estate.
 Also, unlike community property or joint tenancy, each tenant in common’s interest in the property need not be equal.

 Another form of title vesting is tenancy by the entirety.
 This is similar to joint tenancy between husband and wife, but each spouse owns the entire property rather than half.
 No one spouse can sell any portion of the property without the consent of the other.
-A benefit of this form of title vesting is that if a creditor is owned money by one of the owners, the creditor cannot collect against the property unless the spouse dies who does not owe the creditor.
+A benefit of this form of title vesting is that if a creditor is owed money by one of the owners, the creditor cannot collect against the property unless the spouse dies who does not owe the creditor.
 The surviving spouse owns the entire property with no probate required.
 However, if one spouse becomes unavailable or incompetent, it can be difficult for the other spouse to sell the property under this form of title vesting.